yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

 To test communications, you first need to source a ROS workspace containing the   **``im_pickit_msgs``** package.
-The package can be downloaded from the Pick-it web interface, in the **Files** page, under the **ros** folder.
+The package can be downloaded from the Pickit web interface, in the **Files** page, under the **ros** folder.

 |image3|